I have a sizable tried-and-true cookie recipe file, but I am always eager to discover new ones. Who doesn't love cookies?

 This quick and easy side dish is a perfect accompaniment to take along on picnics.
 It can be kept chilled or served at room temperature, which is a plus when having some fun at an outdoor gathering.
-You can prepare this recipe several days in advance—or you can make it at the spur of the moment, just before serving.
+You can prepare this recipe several days in advance, or you can make it spur of the moment, just before serving.

 - 4 ears fresh corn on the cob

 - 15-ounce can black beans